-The second wave of the coronavirus pandemic in Victoria has meant the reintroduction of restrictions, leading to further tightening of many sectors including early childhood education.
+The second wave of the coronavirus pandemic in Victoria has brought about many changes including closures, reopenings and updated COVIDSafe protocols for early learning services.

-As centres across Metropolitan Melbourne adjust to stage four restrictions, it’s important to incorporate a focus on supporting staff and their mental health and wellbeing as we navigate through this challenging period.
+As centres across Metropolitan Melbourne adjust to the easing of restrictions in recent weeks, it’s important to incorporate a focus on supporting staff and their mental health and wellbeing as we navigate through this challenging period.